Calculated-ConsoleLog/calculated-risk/README.md

 # My Personal Website

-Background image- The waterfront, Jersey City NJ by Edward Mer on Unsplashed.
+Background Image - The waterfront, Jersey City NJ by Edward Mer from Unsplashed.